National Rural Letter Carriers' Association: Contract with the USPS

 The NRLCA negotiates all labor agreements for the rural carrier craft with the Postal Service, including salaries.
 Rural carriers are considered bargaining unit employees in the USPS.
 This means that there is a contract between the Postal Service and the NRLCA.
 Only the NRLCA can represent members of the rural carrier craft in the grievance procedure, including providing protection in disciplinary actions.

 Following the establishment of executive order 10988 in 1962, the NRLCA and USPS established their first national agreement on a contract for rural carriers.
 As a result of this contract, the Heavy Duty Agreement, or Evaluated Pay System was established (Rural Carriers are paid a salary based upon an evaluation of their particular route.
 Credit is given to all carriers' duties and compensated accordingly).
 On August 12, 1970, President Richard Nixon signed the Postal Reorganization Act (PRA).
 The Post Office Department became the United States Postal Service, and the NRLCA became a union, with collective bargaining rights for wages and fringe benefits.

 When the 2007 contract between the NRLCA and USPS expired, rural carriers were operating without a contract for nearly two years.
 With the contract set to expire in December 2010, at midnight, November 20, 2010, negotiations between the NRLCA and USPS on a new contract ended in an impasse, and went into third party arbitrator.

 On July 3, 2012, arbitrator Jack Clarke imposed a new contract upon the NRLCA and USPS that ran through 2015.
 Concessions by the NRLCA in the new contract mirrored concessions made by the APWU a year earlier.
 NRLCA director of labor relations Joey Johnson voted with the USPS arbitrator to accept the contract despite a two-year wage freeze, a two-tiered wage structure and increased health care costs (from 19% to 24%).
 Substitute rural carriers and RCAs hired under the new contract faced a twenty percent cut in pay with no cost-of-living increases.
 New hire pay was cut from $19.45 to $15.56 per hour.

 On April 25, 2016, President Jeanette Dwyer met with Postmaster General Megan Brennan and other postal officials at USPS headquarters for the signing of a new national agreement to run to 2018.
 It is the first negotiated agreement between the Postal Service and NRLCA in more than 20 years not to go to arbitration.
 NRLCA members ratified the agreement in April with 83% of votes cast in favor.
+The most current agreement between the USPS and NRLCA was ratified on June 16, 2025 with 67% of NRLCA postal workers voting to approve the contract.